OrangeSpyderMan/inkplate10-weather-cal/README.md

 Map ID, location, optional Netatmo details, optional MQTT logging, and whether to start the service/container.
 It keeps secrets out of committed YAML files:

-- Docker installs write secrets to `.env` and config to `server/config.yaml`.
+- Docker installs write secrets to `.env` and config to `server/config/config.yaml`.
-- systemd installs write secrets to `/etc/inkplate/weather.env`, config to `/srv/inkplate/server/config.yaml`, and dependencies to `/srv/inkplate/inkplate_venv`.
+- systemd installs write secrets to `/etc/inkplate/weather.env`, config to `/srv/inkplate/server/config/config.yaml`, and dependencies to `/srv/inkplate/inkplate_venv`.

+The old server config path, `server/config.yaml`, is deprecated and will be removed in a future release.
+Move existing installs to `server/config/config.yaml` as soon as practical.

 For native systemd installs, run as root or as a user that can elevate with `sudo`, `doas`, or `run0`.
 The installer checks this before making system